geoserver/geoserver/doc/en/user/docs/installation/linux.md

     !!! abstract "Nightly Build"

-        These instructions are for GeoServer -SNAPSHOT which is provided as a `Nightly <release/main>`{.interpreted-text role="website"} release.
+        These instructions are for GeoServer 2.25-SNAPSHOT which is provided as a `Nightly <release/main>`{.interpreted-text role="website"} release.
 Testing a Nightly release is a great way to try out new features, and test community modules.
 Nightly releases change on an ongoing basis and are not suitable for a production environment.

     !!! abstract "Release"

-        These instructions are for GeoServer .
+        These instructions are for GeoServer 2.25-RC.

 4. Select :**Platform Independent Binary` on the download page: :download_release:`bin**